angeleyazbec/Ideal-Vacation-Determined-by-APIs/README.md

 ## Part I - Tracking Major Weather Conditions around the World

 Created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+Pulled data from the Open Weapther Maps API.

 Created a series of scatter plots to showcase the following relationships: